Last updated on 2026-03-27

 Program overview

-The Honours Bachelor of Therapeutic Recreation program at Seneca is a comprehensive four-year degree designed to equip students with the skills necessary to assess, plan, implement, and evaluate therapeutic recreation interventions.
-This program emphasizes a strength-based approach to help clients achieve their highest quality of life and independence.
-Students will delve into various domains, including physical, psychological, social, cognitive, spiritual, and environmental aspects of therapeutic recreation.
-The curriculum integrates foundational theories and concepts from health sciences, recreation, psychology, and research methods, ensuring a well-rounded education.
-Additionally, students will engage in application-based learning, enhancing their understanding of program delivery and adaptations for diverse populations.
+The Honours Bachelor of Therapeutic Recreation (DTR) is a four-year degree program designed to equip students with the skills necessary to assess, plan, implement, and evaluate therapeutic recreation interventions.
+The program emphasizes a strength-based approach to help clients achieve their highest quality of life and independence.
+Students will gain essential knowledge in therapeutic recreation, health sciences, psychology, and research methods.
+The program also focuses on application-based learning, preparing graduates to work collaboratively within interdisciplinary health care teams.
+This unique program is the only one of its kind located in the Greater Toronto Area (GTA) and combines academic rigor with professional preparation.

 Program structure

-The Honours Bachelor of Therapeutic Recreation program is structured to provide a robust educational experience over a duration of 8 semesters (4 years).
+The Honours Bachelor of Therapeutic Recreation program is structured to provide a comprehensive education over a duration of 8 semesters (4 years).
+The program is offered in a hybrid delivery format, combining both online and in-person learning experiences.
 Key features of the program structure include:

-• Opportunity to work collaboratively with other health care professionals.
+- Interdisciplinary approach, preparing students to work alongside other health care professionals.

 Featured Experiences